 4. Reason is your only means to acquiring knowledge

-As you set about to identify any and all aspects of reality, as you begin your investigation to know truth on any issue it is your faculty of reason that you must use.
+Reason is the faculty that identifies and integrates the material provided by your senses.
+As you set about to identify any and all aspects of reality, as you begin your investigation to know the truth on any issue it is your faculty of reason that you must use.

 All knowledge begins with the evidence of the senses.
 To determine the simple truths about the more concrete concepts around you such as chairs, cars, planes and buildings, you rely heavily on your sensory perception, although it is still your faculty of reason that integrates all the data and makes sense of it in the light of all your previously acquired knowledge that serves as the context.

-But as you examine issues that are more and more abstract you rely more exclusively on a process of reasoning.
+But as you examine issues that are more and more abstract you must rely more and more on a process of reasoning.
 When you examine complex issues such as government policies calling for some specific action, or if you are trying to determine the truth about whether or not to get a flu shot or vaccinate your children, you must weigh arguments and evaluate the strength of the logical connection between propositions.
-You must ask questions, question assumptions, check premises and continually exercise judgment.
+You must question assumptions, check premises, think in principles and continually exercise judgment.
 All of this uses your faculty of reason.

 Emotions will not lead you to truth